aws-samples/cloudfront-paywall-demo/README.md

 1. In a console or terminal, navigate into the folder named `user-script`.
 2. If this is the first time, run `npm install`.
-3. Once installation has finished, enter `node . create {username} {password} {subscription}` Replace {username} with a username value you want to create Replace {password} with a password value you want to associate with the username Replace {subscriptions} with the product(s) you want the user to be able to access.
+3. Once installation has finished, enter `node . create {username} {password} {subscription} {stack name 1} {stack name 2}`
+   * Replace {username} with a username value you want to create
+   * Replace {password} with a password value you want to associate with the username
+   * Replace {subscriptions} with the product(s) you want the user to be able to access.
 For this demo, use the value "A" or "B" (these are the only products supported by the demo).
+   * Replace {stack name 1} and {stack name 2} with the names of the two CloudFormation stacks created by the deployment process.
+   You can find these by logging into the CloudFormation management console.
+   You can enter the stack names in any order.

 The system will create the specified user and then return an ID Token you can use to make content requests.

 To make content requests, see the documentation below.